rajat-0206/natural_language_requester/README.md

 ### Web Interface

+#### Single API Request
 1. Open your browser and navigate to `http://localhost:5000`
 2. Enter your request in natural language (e.g., "Create an event for tomorrow at 3 PM called 'Team Meeting' for 1 hour")
 3. Click "Generate API Call" or press Ctrl+Enter
 4. If required fields are missing, the system will prompt you to provide them
 5. View the generated API call with the curl command

+#### Multiple API Requests (Complex Workflows)
+1. Enter a complex request that requires multiple steps (e.g., "Create an event and add 5 attendees")
+2. Click "Multiple Requests" button
+3. Review the generated execution plan with all steps
+4. Choose to:
+   - **Approve & Execute**: Run all steps automatically
+   - **Modify Plan**: Provide feedback to change the plan
+5. Watch real-time progress as each step executes
+6. View final results with all step outcomes

+**Example Complex Requests:**
+- "Create an event for tomorrow, add speakers, and send invitations"
+- "Get all events and create a broadcast for the first one"
+- "Create event, add attendees, and create a discussion group"

 ### WebSocket Events